deepak7642/Mercor-Chatbot-Challenge/README.md

 - **Python:** The programming language used to write the entire application.

 - **Streamlit:** An open-source Python library used for creating web applications for data science and machine learning projects.
 It allows for easy integration and visualization of data and model outputs.
-Also web host over streamlit cloud.
+Also web host through streamlit cloud.

 - **Open-Source GPT Model:** The language model used for generating job responsibilities based on the provided inputs.
 The model is hosted on the Open Assistant and accessed through the text_generation library.
 Here is the source of the model used while building this app - "[Open-Source GPT Model](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5/discussions)"